Ball culture: Baltimore

 Baltimore has a well-established ball community.

 In 1931, the newspaper Baltimore Afro-American covered a local drag ball.
 The article detailed the "coming out of new debutantes into gay society".
-By the 1930s, the drag ball culture was starting to emerge in the Black communities in major cities such as Baltimore, Chicago, and New York.
+By the 1930s, drag ball culture was beginning to emerge in Black communities in major cities such as Baltimore, Chicago, and New York.
 The Afro reported that "The coming out of new debutantes into homosexual society was the outstanding feature of Baltimore's eighth annual frolic of the pansies when the art club was host to the neuter gender at the Elks' Hall."

 Philadelphia

 Philadelphia has a well-established ball community.
-Philadelphia's first ball was the Onyx Ball which took place in August 1989.
+Philadelphia's first ball was the Onyx Ball, which took place in August 1989.

-The documentary How Do I Look partially focused on the ball community in Philadelphia.
+The documentary How Do I Look focused in part on the ball community in Philadelphia.

 Atlanta

 Atlanta has one of the most prominent ball communities south of Washington, D.C.
 In 2018, Vogue Magazine published an article discussing Atlanta's underground ball scene.

 Several balls are held in Atlanta each year.
-Also several major houses established in other major cities have opened chapters in Atlanta.
+Also, several major houses established in other major cities have opened chapters in Atlanta.

+South Florida

+Icon JoJo Ebony (formerly known as JoJo Infiniti) is widely recognized as the founder of the Florida ballroom scene.
+Drawing from experience in the New York ballroom circuit, JoJo Ebony brought the House of Infiniti – originally based in New York – to Miami in the 90's, establishing the first organized ballroom house in South Florida.
+This marked the beginning of structured ballroom culture in the region.
+Following the establishment of the House of Infiniti, the House of Lords emerged shortly thereafter.
+Together, these houses became central to the growth of the regional scene, attracting queer Black, Latino, and multiracial participants and integrating South Florida into the national ballroom circuit.

 St. Louis

-Most of St. Louis' ballroom scene is intertwined with the drag scene since the ballroom scene is not as major as the other metropolitan cities like Chicago, Atlanta, New York, etc. According to Mapping LGBTQ STL, the first ball in St. Louis was called 'Miss Fannie's Artists' Ball', which began in the mid-1950s and was organized by the Jolly Jesters Social Group, and the ball helped to raise funds for charitable institutions in the Black community.
-This was at a time when those participating were called 'female impersonators', whom we refer to today as drag performers.
-Currently, there is a distinct separation between both drag culture and performers and ball culture and performers, even though as stated previously, most artists and performers participate in both.
+Most of St. Louis' ballroom scene is intertwined with the drag scene, since the ballroom scene is not as prominent as in other metropolitan cities like Chicago, Atlanta, New York, etc. According to Mapping LGBTQ STL, the first ball in St. Louis was called 'Miss Fannie's Artists' Ball', which began in the mid-1950s and was organized by the Jolly Jesters Social Group.
+The ball helped raise funds for charitable institutions in the Black community.
+This was at a time when those participating were called 'female impersonators', a term now referred to as 'drag performers'.
+Currently, there is a distinct separation between drag culture and its performers and ball culture and its performers, even though, as stated previously, most artists and performers participate in both.

 There is also a Kiki scene in St. Louis, smaller than both the drag and ballroom scene, but emerging.
 One of the organizers for the Kiki and mainstream balls is Maven Logik Lee and one of the commentators/MC is Meko Lee Burr.
 A major ballroom house in the scene is the House of Ebony, St. Louis chapter, founded by Spirit Ebony.